brandonhaynes100/data_structures_and_algorithms/data_structures/linked-list/tasks_05.md

 ## Specifications

-### Setup

-- [x] Create a new branch in your data-structures-and-algorithms repository called linked-list.
-- [x] Create two files called node.py and linked_list.py in your linked_list directory

 ### Features
 - [x] Create a Class for a Node which is aware of the value as val and next as _next
 - [x] Ensure that you have a __str__ method defined to return the value of the node when printed